Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Identity-Resources.md

 ## Deployed Identity resources

-No resources will be deployed in your `Identity` Subscription by this module.
+No resources will be deployed in your `identity` Subscription by this module.

 ## Additional considerations